Hindu Festivals of Nepal

 At this time, many people take part in the celebrations and not just the high caste.
 Devotees make a pilgrimage to a sacred location, often a high altitude lake such as Gosainkunda (4,381 m, 14,374 ft) where one form of piety is to take a plunge into the chilly waters.

 The new moon of July/August

 Usually falls on the first two days of the new moon of July/August and is marked by a procession from the palace squares of Kathmandu, Patan, and Bhaktapur. `Gai’ means ‘cow’ and `Jatra’ means ‘journey’.
 Gai Jatra is a celebration of cows (which represent the deity Laxmi) leading a procession to heaven for the deceased to follow.
 Entertainers paint their faces and join parades to amuse onlookers with satire, drama, and comedy.
 Some of the performers are hired by relatives of recently deceased people.
 They are joined by accomplices in masks and wearing unusual garments who represent departed souls in need of guidance by the celestial cows.

 Krishna Janmashtami (also known as Krishnashtami)

 A celebration of the birth of Krishna, a hero of the classic Mahabharata, and regarded as an avatar of Vishnu.
 He is often depicted with blue-hued skin, a reminder to followers that he is as unending as the blue sky above.
 Devotees celebrate by flocking to Patan’s Krishna Temple in Durbar Square (as well as Krishna temples across the nation) and sing hymns.

 Teej (transliteration, tip (also known as Hari Talika)

 According to legend, Parvat Raj, Lord of the Himalaya decreed that his daughter Parvati would join Vishnu in matrimony.
 Parvati’s heart was elsewhere and the night before her nuptials, friends spirited her away to a forest where Shiva was abiding.
-Shiva became enamoured with her but only after trials to verify that the love was mutual.
+Shiva became enamored with her but only after trials to verify that the love was mutual.